-By selecting the settings in the monitor's Sleep Timer utility, you can also program the monitor to enter into the reduced power state at a predetermined time.
-When the monitor's Sleep Timer utility causes the monitor to enter the reduced power state, the power light blinks amber.
+By selecting the settings in the monitor Sleep Timer utility, you can also program the monitor to initiate the reduced power state at a predetermined time.
+When the monitor Sleep Timer utility initiates the reduced power state, the power light blinks amber.